Binary-coded decimal: Packed BCD

-In packed BCD (or simply packed decimal), each of the two nibbles of each byte represent a decimal digit.
+Some computers whose words are multiples of an octet (8-bit byte), for example contemporary IBM mainframe systems, support packed BCD (or packed decimal) numeric representations, in which each nibble represents either a decimal digit or a sign.
 Packed BCD has been in use since at least the 1960s and is implemented in all IBM mainframe hardware since then.
 Most implementations are big endian, i.e. with the more significant digit in the upper half of each byte, and with the leftmost byte (residing at the lowest memory address) containing the most significant digits of the packed decimal value.
 The lower nibble of the rightmost byte is usually used as the sign flag, although some unsigned representations lack a sign flag.

 As an example, a 4-byte value consists of 8 nibbles, wherein the upper 7 nibbles store the digits of a 7-digit decimal value, and the lowest nibble indicates the sign of the decimal integer value.
 Standard sign values are 1100 (hex C) for positive (+) and 1101 (D) for negative (−).
 This convention comes from the zone field for EBCDIC characters and the signed overpunch representation.

 Other allowed signs are 1010 (A) and 1110 (E) for positive and 1011 (B) for negative.
 IBM System/360 processors will use the 1010 (A) and 1011 (B) signs if the A bit is set in the PSW, for the ASCII-8 standard that never passed.
 Most implementations also provide unsigned BCD values with a sign nibble of 1111 (F).
 ILE RPG uses 1111 (F) for positive and 1101 (D) for negative.
 These match the EBCDIC zone for digits without a sign overpunch.
 In packed BCD, the number 127 is represented by 0001 0010 0111 1100 (127C) and −127 is represented by 0001 0010 0111 1101 (127D).
 Burroughs systems used 1101 (D) for negative, and any other value is considered a positive sign value (the processors will normalize a positive sign to 1100 (C)).

 No matter how many bytes wide a word is, there is always an even number of nibbles because each byte has two of them.
 Therefore, a word of n bytes can contain up to (2n)−1 decimal digits, which is always an odd number of digits.
 A decimal number with d digits requires 1/2(d+1) bytes of storage space.

 For example, a 4-byte (32-bit) word can hold seven decimal digits plus a sign and can represent values ranging from ±9,999,999.
 Thus the number −1,234,567 is 7 digits wide and is encoded as: